Best for business travel rewards

 You can also put your miles toward gift cards, purchases at Amazon.com’s online checkout or cold, hard cash back.
 However, your mileage may vary with these choices since most non-travel redemption options water down your miles’ value.

 Through Capital One, your miles are always worth a flat 1 cent toward most gift cards and travel, as well as the limited-time dining and streaming statement credits.
 We’d recommend steering clear of non-travel rewards since cash back only nets you 0.5 cents per mile and a slightly better 0.8 cents per mile toward Amazon.com purchases.

-With a little work, you can get the best bang for your buck by transferring your miles to partner airlines, which could boost your miles up to a 1.4 cent value, according to The Points Guy.
+With a little work, you can get the best bang for your buck by transferring your miles to partner airlines, which could boost your miles up to a 2-cent value.

 The Capital One Spark Miles card offers a decent array of business management features and a few layers of account and purchase security, but depending on which Visa or Mastercard tier you qualify for, the travel perks may be on the slim side for the $95 annual fee.

 Free employee cards make it easy to rack up miles on employee purchase while designated spending limits, account management and itemized reports make it easy to manage and track your business’ expenses.
 Your transactions can also be imported into accounting programs like Excel and Quicken.

 Considering the annual fee, the travel benefits Capital One provides with the base Spark Miles card are a little light.
 The travel assistance services and up to $100 credit for Global Entry or TSA Precheck application fees can be handy occasionally, but you’ll have to lean on the Visa or Mastercard benefits you qualify for to enjoy beefier perks.